Academic Program

 German Language Courses

-The Summer School includes three parallel German language courses on proficiency levels A1-B2.
+includes two parallel German language courses on proficiency levels A1 (no German knowledge) and A1-A2 (beginners).
 Participation in the German language course is compulsory.
-The level of the language courses will depend on student's needs.
-Each course comprises 15 contact hours and will be taught by qualified instructors of the Department of German as a Foreign Language and Intercultural Programs.
+The courses will be taught by qualified instructors of the Department of German as a Foreign Language and Intercultural Programs.
 Through an intercultural and communicative approach students will be actively involved in class to encourage language learning.
 The focus will be on speaking and listening to improve students' language competence in everyday situations.

 Self-assessment